Freedy-FR/CI-P4-AlphaCRM/README.md

 2. Go to the repository
 3. Click on the fork button towards the top right of the page

-### Remote Deployment
-The website was deployed to GitHub Pages as follows:
-1. Log in to GitHub
-2. Assuming you have cloned or forked the repository, go on the "Settings" link for this repository
-3. Click on the "Pages" link on the left hand side of the page
-4. Under "Source" select "Deploy from branch" from the dropdown
-5. Under "Branch" select "main" from the dropdown
-6. Click "Save" which will then refresh the page
-7. It might take a few mins before you can refresh and view the link to the site published

 - - -

 ## Credits